jannis2301/wonderlist/README.md

 # **WonderList**

-WonderList is an app that allows users to is an app that allows users to create lists for various things.
+WonderList is an app that allows users to create lists for various things.

 ## Table of Contents